PeterGottesman/Pathological/README.md

 libraries that may need to be installed.

 ## Building Executable
-To build the executable you can optional create a directory to house all build files that cmake will create.
-Go into build directory and run `cmake ..` if you didn't create a build directory use ./`.
-Once then cmake command has been ran you can run `make` from the directory that cmake was built in and after running make there will be a ./pathological`.
+To build the executable you can create a directory to house all build files that cmake will create `mkdir build`.
+Go into build directory `cd build` and run `cmake ..`.
+Once the cmake command has been ran you can run `make` from the directory that cmake was built in and after running make there will be a ./pathological`.
+You can run the tests the cmake creates by running `ctest` in the build directory.

 ## Benchmarking
 Currently the benchmarks are nothing special, I have just been using